oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 ~~~
 {: #figtxtokenheader title="Example: Txn-Token Header"}

-## JWT Body {#txn-token-body}
+## JWT Body Claims {#txn-token-claims}

-### Required Claims {#txn-token-claims}
-The JWT body MUST have the following claims:
+The transaction token body follows the JWT format and includes existing

-* An `iss` claim, whose value is a URN {{RFC8141}} that uniquely identifies the workload or the Txn-Token Service that created the Txn-Token.
-* An `iat` claim, whose value is the time at which the Txn-Token was created.
+JWT claims as well as defines new claims.
+These claims are described below:

+`iss`:
+: OPTIONAL The `iss` claim as defined in {{RFC7519}} is not required as Txn-Tokens are bound to a single trust domain as defined by the `aud` claim and often the signing keys are known.
+The `iss` claim MAY be used in cases where the signing keys are not predetermined or it is desired that the Txn-Token Service signs with unique keys.

+`iat`:
+: REQUIRED The issued at time of the Txn-Token as defined in {{RFC7519}

+`aud`:
-* An `aud` claim, whose value is a URN {{RFC8141}} that uniquely identifies the audience of the Txn-Token.
-This MUST identify the trust domain in which the Txn-Token is used.
+: REQUIRED This claim, defined in {{RFC7519}}, contains the trust domain in which the Txn-Token is valid

-* An `exp` claim, whose value is the time at which the Txn-Token expires.
+`exp`:
+: REQUIRED Expiry time of the Txn-Token as defined in {{RFC7519}}

+`txn`:
-* A `txn` claim, whose value is the unique transaction identifier as defined in Section 2.2 of {{RFC8417}}.
+: REQUIRED A unique transaction identifier as defined in Section 2.2 of {{RFC8417}}.
 When used in the transaction token, it identifies the entire call chain.

-* A `sub_id` claim, whose value is the unique identifier of the user or workload on whose behalf the call chain is being executed.
-The format of this claim MAY be a Subject Identifier as specified in {{SubjectIdentifiers}}.
+`sub`:
+: REQUIRED A unique identifier for the subject as defined by the `aud` trust domain.
+Unlike OpenID Connect, the `sub` claim is NOT associated with the `iss` claim.

+`azd`:
-* An `azd` claim, whose value is a JSON object that contains values that remain constant in the call chain.
+: OPTIONAL A JSON object that conatains values that remain immutable throughout the call chain.

-### Optional Claims
-The JWT body MAY have the following claims:
+`purp`:
+: OPTIONAL A string defining the purpose or intent of this transaction.

+`req_ctx`:
+: OPTIONAL A JSON object that describes the environmental context of the requested transaction.

-#### Requester Context {#requester-context}
+### Requester Context {#requester-context}
-The Txn-Token SHOULD contain an `req_ctx` claim, whose value is a JSON object the describes the requester context of the transaction.
+The Txn-Token SHOULD contain an `req_ctx` claim.
 This MAY include the IP address information of the originating user, as well as information about the computational entity that requested the Txn-Token.

 The JSON value of the `req_ctx` claim MAY include any values the Txn-Token Service determines are interesting to downstream services that rely on the Txn-Token.
 The following claims are defined so that if they are included, they have the following meaning:

 * `req_ip` The IP address of the requester.
 This MAY be the end-user or a robotic process that requested the Transaction
 * `authn` The authentication method used to idenitfy the requester.
 Its value is a URN that uniquely identifies the method used.
 * `req_wl` The requesting workload.
 A URN that uniquely identifies the computational entity that requested the Txn-Token.
 This entity MUST be within the Trust Domain of the Txn-Token.

-#### Purpose {#purpose}
-The Txn-Token MAY contain a `purp` claim, whose value specifies the purpose of the transaction.
-The format of this claim is a JSON string.

 ### Example
 The figure below {{figleaftxtokenbody}} shows a non-normative example of the JWT body of a Txn-Token: